SolomonSklash/hacker-checklist/checklist.md

     - [ ] Check for weak obfuscation/encoding/encryption of token/cookie
     - [ ] Remember multiple users and compare tokens
     - [ ] Determine if entire token is used or only parts
-    	- Modify token to find parts that are used, e.g. Burp Intruder char frobber (WAHH p.212)
+    	- Modify token to find parts that are used, e.g. Burp Intruder char frobber ([WAHH](http://mdsec.net/wahh] p.212)
 - [ ] Login multiple times and verify session token changes each time
 - [ ] Check for SSO
 	- [ ] Use EsPReSSO and/or SAML Raider extensions